DerekCresswell/GameDesign11/CONTRIBUTING.md

  * ___________________________________________________
  *  An intro to 2D Game Design using the Unity Engine
  *
- * Author: DerekCresswell & Contributors
+ * Author: Derek Cresswell & Contributors
  * https://github.com/DerekCresswell/GameDesign11
  *
  * Add a description about what this script will do.